Dino Mustafić

-Dino Mustafić (born 6 July 1969) is a Bosnian film and theater director.
+Dino Mustafić (Дино Мустафић; born 6 July 1969) is a Bosnian film and theater director.
 He is the current managing director of the Sarajevo National Theatre.

 Biography

 Mustafić was born in Sarajevo, at the time part of socialist Yugoslavia, the son of renowned cinematographer, Mustafa Mustafić.
 He graduated from the Academy of Performing Arts in Sarajevo, Department of Directing, and the Faculty of Humanities, Department of Comparative literature of the University of Sarajevo.

 Mustafić has previously held the position of managing director of the MESS International Theater Festival from 1997 until 2016.
 In 2017, he signed the Declaration on the Common Language of the Croats, Serbs, Bosniaks and Montenegrins.

 Politics

 Together with Academy Award-winning director and friend Danis Tanović, Mustafić founded Our Party in 2008.
 Since 2011, he has been a public advocate of the Initiative for RECOM in Bosnia and Herzegovina.